 - Admission requirements over and above admission to NAU are required.

 - You must apply and be accepted to the School of Nursing's program in addition to being admitted to the university, and have a current RN license, in good standing, for the state in which you reside.
 "Good standing” means the license of a nurse is current, and the nurse is not presently subject to any disciplinary action, consent order, or settlement agreement as defined by the State Board of Nursing in the jurisdiction of the license.
 Students who have licenses not in good standing may contact an advisor for additional review.

 - Due to State Board of Nursing regulations and other legal requirements, we do not accept students into the program that live in Alabama, Kentucky, Tennessee, or Washington, nor are we permitted to allow students to complete the program if they relocate to one of these states.

 - You are eligible to apply for this program option if you are a registered nurse who has graduated from an accredited associate degree or diploma nursing program.

 - We offer this as a web-based option to licensed registered nurses with the exceptions noted above.
 There is also a personalized learning option available.
 Contact your local Extended Campuses' office or the College of Health and Human Services Office of Student Services for information about admission and transcript evaluation.

-RNs who earned their degree from an Arizona community college may transfer up to 90 units toward the B.S.N.
+RNs who earned their degree from a regionally accredited community college may transfer up to 90 units toward the BSN.
 Other RNs should consult with a distance-learning advisor to determine transfer credits.
-Students currently in an Arizona community college nursing program may also be eligible for admission; please contact an advisor for recommended courses.
+Students currently in a regionally accredited community college nursing program may also be eligible for admission; please contact an advisor for recommended courses.

 This Option for Registered Nurses requires 60 to 63 units and for students to complete an Associate’s Degree at a Community College, where some of their preprofessional requirements are likely also completed.
 Up to 90 units can be transferred in for this program.